-Not every drywall surface repair will require new sheetrock installation.
-In a lot of cases, a simple coat of drywall mud is enough to hide gouges, blemishes and unfinished areas.
-This short article will show you how to make simple mud patch repairs to your walls—and carry out the whole process in one hour or less!
+Not every drywall repair requires new sheetrock installation.
+In a lot of cases, a simple coat of drywall mud can hide gouges and unfinished areas.
+This article shows you how to make simple mud patch repairs to your walls.
+And carry out the whole process in one hour or less!

 A 13″ MUD PAN is perfect for mixing and containing small batches!